 In 2014 she completed her Master with a thesis on the travel writer Ernst von Hesse-Wartegg (1851-1918).
 From 2012-2014 she was a student assistant for Science Studies.

-Since July 2014 she works as a tutor at the history department.
-She is a research assistant at the chair for the history of the Middle Ages and the Renaissance of Professor Valentin Groebner.
+From July 2014 until July 2019 she worked as a tutor and research assistant at the chair for the history of the Middle Ages and the Renaissance of Professor Valentin Groebner.

 In May 2019 she took over the position of the academic advisor at the chair of cultural studies of Professor Marianne Sommer.